ds-civic-data/Emergency_response_time/documents/proposal.md

 ### Theme

 We will be studying Portland street trees.
 We hope to figure out if the "right" types of trees have been used in recent planting efforts.
 These include large, native, evergreen trees.
-We also want to find if trees are being planted equally across low and high income areas.
+We also want to learn about the planting trends across different demographics.

 ### Questions

-How many street trees are large?
-Native?
-Evergreen?

-Have the recent plantings been of the "right" type of tree?
-If not, how can planting efforts be improved?

-Is tree type related to location?
-How many trees (and what kinds of trees) are in low-income areas?
+**What is the planting trend across different demographic areas?**

+Has planting increased over time overall?
+What about in low and high income areas?

+Are the same types of trees being planted?
+Do the proportions of native/evergreen/large trees differ across different incomes?

+**Do planted trees persist?**

+Are the trees in the planting dataset still alive?

+What types and species of trees last longer, and which ones have died out?

 ### Relevant work/resources